Kurtis Sport Car: Design

 The KSC was designed as a two-seat, aluminum-body sports car by Frank Kurtis.
 A two-door convertible, it had a front-engine, rear-wheel-drive layout.
 The prototype KSC was designed in 1949, and built on a 1949 Ford chassis.
 It was powered by a six-cylinder, supercharged Studebaker engine.
 The only instrument mounted on the prototype's dashboard was a tachometer, although the car also featured a telescoping steering wheel.
 Low-slung in appearance, the prototype was built with fiberglass body panels, removable plexiglass side windows, and a removable hardtop.

 The KSC measures 51 in in height, 169 in in length, and 68 in in width.
 Its wheelbase is 100 in and it weighs 2,300 lb.
 The KSC features a distinctive and sturdy front bumper and grille.
-It also boasts independent front suspension and semi-elliptic rear suspension.
+It also has independent front suspension and semi-elliptic rear suspension.
 The production car was built with the chassis, V8 engine, suspension, and brakes from a 1949 Ford.
 The choice of engines offered by Kraft ranged from 82 hp to 160 hp.
 The production KSC's body panels were mostly made of aluminum supported by a steel frame, although some of its panels were made from fiberglass or steel.